 We all select service providers on a regular basis, whether it’s a plumber, phone service provider, car repair shop, insurance agent, or another service.
 In most cases, these choices are low risk because it’s relatively easy for us to switch if we’re unhappy.
 In a business setting, however, it is often more difficult to change vendors because the selection and implementation process can be lengthy – and costly!

 Investing in a computerized maintenance management system (CMMS) involves more than just purchasing a piece of software – you’ll also build a long-term relationship with the software provider.
 Therefore, you must select your CMMS product and vendor carefully.
 Going through a formal selection process will increase your chances of choosing the best vendor for your needs.
 By this point, hopefully you’ve formed your evaluation team and documented your organization’s maintenance management needs.
 If so, read on the learn how to create a vendor list.
+If not, read our blog article about who to include in the buying process.

 Where to Find CMMS Software Vendors